Vice President, Intelligence Technologies Group

-Nate serves as President, InTec LLC, a Service Disabled Veteran-Owned business, supporting customers across the Federal Government with systems engineering and integration, program support, intelligence operations, and training.
+Nate serves as Vice President, Intelligence Technologies Group, for Analytic Services Inc. (ANSER) supporting clients across the Federal Government with systems engineering and integration, program support, intelligence operations, and training.
 Throughout his career he has led high performing organizations- both in uniform and in industry.
 Nate is personally vested in the development of the GEOINT analytic profession through his involvement with USGIF- having served on the Tradecraft and Professional Development Committee, GEOINT Certification Working Group, GEOINT Symposium Planning Committee, Small Business Advisory Working Group, and the NGA Advisory Working Group.
 He was also a contributor to the USGIF 2015 and 2016 State of GEOINT Reports.

 Prior to joining InTec, as Chief Operating Officer, Nate served as the GEOINT Senior Director of Business Development at BAE Systems, Inc., leading cross-market business development activities supporting GEOINT Analysis and Training.